-But if all you need is a Kanban type board to see who is doing what, then there is the simplicity of KanbanFlow.
-It organizes all your tasks into columns and even gives you a time tracker that can be used to monitor hours spent working on a specific task.
+If all you need is a Kanban-type board to see who is doing what, your team may like the simplicity of KanbanFlow.
+It organizes all your tasks into columns and even gives you a time tracker that can be used to track the hours spent on completing specific tasks.

-Build project workspaces where you can collaborate with your team.
-Like similar tools, you get chat and commenting, a stream of all activities you're involved in, project forums (topic-specific message boards) and the ability to create an internal wiki or knowledge base.
+Use Zoho to build project workspaces where you can collaborate with your team.
+Your team gets a bunch of in-built tools such as group chat, commenting and a stream of all activities you're involved in, project forums (topic-specific message boards), and the ability to create an internal wiki or knowledge base.

-A popular choice for time tracking on any browser and on any device your team may use, from laptop to mobile device (and yes, even Apple Watch).
-All this plus a manager approval function make this a versatile choice for logging time spent on work.
+Harvest is a popular choice for time tracking on any browser and any device your team may use, from laptop to mobile device (and yes, even Apple Watch).
+Harvest gives you all of this including a manager approval function that makes this a versatile choice for logging time spent on work.

 What about your stakeholders?
 Prezly makes it easy to track and communicate with your stakeholders so that they are never the last to hear about an important milestone.
 The tool gives you newsrooms, contact management, and even outreach.